victor-ka-1/News_App/README.md

 Project, written in Kotlin using Paging 3.
 Downloaded news are caching in database.

-This api requiers query parameter for requesting news.
+Used api requiers query parameter for requesting news.
 By default it set as "belarus", so there will be presented news about belarus.
 To change it, change const val QUERY_FOR_NEWS.

  Free version of this api is limited, and brcause of it, if there are a lot of news, you can't scroll down to 6th or 7th day because server does not send data and response with:
 {"status":"error","code":"maximumResultsReached","message":"You have requested too many results.